namakshenas/Ai_Agent/README.md

 ## VIII - Acknowledgments

-- Georgi Gerganov for llama.cpp.
+- Georgi Gerganov and all related contributors for llama.cpp.
-- The Ollama team for providing its API.
+- The Ollama team for providing the inference API.
 - React and Vite communities for their excellent tools.
 - All contributors and supporters of the project.
 - All the people producing GGUF models.